douglasdl/MBA-Full-Stack/api-solid/README.md

 - [ ] Must be possible to get the user check-ins history;
 - [ ] Must be possible to search for near by gyms;
 - [ ] Must be possible to search for gyms by name;
-- [ ] Must be possible to do a user check-in in a gyms;
+- [x] Must be possible to do a user check-in in a gym;
 - [ ] Must be possible to validate a user check-in;
 - [ ] Must be possible to register a gym;